IsottaR/SFcoupling_IED_GSP/README.md

 Download the preprocessed data from Zenodo: TBC

-Run the scripts main1.m and main2.m to produce the analyses and the figures of the paper
+Run the script main.m to produce the analyses and the figures of the paper

 How to organize the data folders so the scripts run smoothly:
 - your_path/data